isaacsas/SPRFittingPaper2023.jl/docs/src/forward_simulation.md

 Pkg.add("CSV""
 ```

+## Running Forward Simulations
-We now load the needed packages:
+We begin by loading the needed packages:
 ```@example fwdsim
 using SPRFittingPaper2023, Plots, CSV